Nabeela Syed

 Nabeela Syed is an American politician and Democratic member of the Illinois House of Representatives from the 51st district.
 The 51st district, located in Chicago's north suburbs, includes all or parts of Hawthorn Woods, Long Grove, Lake Zurich, Deer Park, Kildeer, Palatine, Rolling Meadows, Hoffman Estates, and Schaumburg.

 Early life

 Syed was born and raised in Illinois.
 Her parents immigrated to Palatine from Hyderabad, India during the 1980s.
-Syed graduated from high school in Palatine.
+Syed graduated from high school in Palatine, where she served on her school's Congressional Debate team and earned several accolades and awards.
 She is Muslim.
 She completed a bachelor's degree in political science from the University of California, Berkeley.

-Syed said she was inspired to become involved in politics in 2016 -- when she was a senior in high school -- by the anti-immigrant and anti-Muslim sentiment in the country at the time, associated with Donald Trump.
+Syed said she was inspired to become involved in politics in 2016—when she was a senior in high school—by the anti-immigrant and anti-Muslim sentiment in the country at the time, associated with Donald Trump.

 Political career

 In 2021, Syed served as Campaign Manager for Township High School District 211 School Board Member Tim McGowan.
 According to her LinkedIn profile, she served as a Marketing and Development intern at EMILY'S List.

-Syed works for the non-profit CivicNation as an Assistant Director of Digital Strategy.
+Syed previously worked for the non-profit CivicNation as an assistant director of Digital Strategy.
+She is now a full-time legislator.